Special Education Teacher Interview Questions & Answers

 Special education teachers need to explain concepts in terms that students with learning disabilities can understand.
-They also must write Individualized Education Programs (IEPs) and share students’ progress with general education teachers, counselors, and other specialists, administrators, and parents.
+They also must write Individualized Education Programs (IEPs) and share students’ progress with general education teachers, counselors, other specialists, administrators, and parents.

 Why interviewers are interested in your critical-thinking skills:

 Special education teachers must be able to assess students’ progress and use the information to adapt lessons.